-This website is operated and provided by Zihipp Limited (“Zihipp“, “we“, “us“, “our“) having its registered office at 52 Princes Gate, Exhibition Road, London SW7 2PG1.
+This website is operated and provided by Zihipp Limited (“Zihipp“, “we“, “us“, “our“) registered in England under number 08341001, having its registered office at Halo, Counterslip, Bristol, BS1 6AJ.
 We are a data controller for the purpose of Data Protection Legislation (as defined below).

 At Zihipp, we are committed to safeguarding and preserving the privacy of our visitors.

 In running and maintaining our website, or engaging with you for the provision or receipt of services or for any other purpose as outlined below, we may collect and process the following information about you in physical and electronic form.

 i.
 Information about your use of our site including details of your visits such as pages viewed and the resources that you access.
 Such information includes traffic data, location data and other communication data.
 Like most websites, we use “cookies” to help us make our site – and the way you use it – better.
 There are more details in our section on Cookies below.
 In addition, with regard to each of your visits to our site we will automatically collect certain information e.g. the IP address used to connect your computer to the Internet, your browser type and language.

 ii.
 Information provided voluntarily by you, for example, when you register for information.

 iii.
 Information that you provide when you communicate with us by any means, including information about you that you give us by filling in forms on our site (e.g. the contact section) or by corresponding with us by phone, e-mail or otherwise.